CEAD Summer Programme

 James Farrell Botanical Garden 2022

-Join us in June to July 2024 for four weeks of creatvity
+Join us in June and July 2024 for three weeks of creativity

-3 and 5 day short courses in Art and Design
+3 and 5 day short courses in Art, Design and Photography

 Bookings are online only and on a first come basis

-If your course of choice is full, the will we a Waitlist
+If your course of choice is full, we will add a Waitlist

 Date